suruliraajan/laravel-study-guide/README.md

 ### Localization

 - Multilingual Support: Add support for multiple languages in your application.
-- Language Files: Manage translations using Laravel’s language files.
+- Language Files: Manage translations using Laravel language files.